kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

         'No Manager Found'
     ) AS ManagerInChain,

-    -- Salary information with multiple sources
+    -- BaseSalary information with multiple sources
     COALESCE(
         NULLIF(e.BaseSalary, 0),
         e.ContractRate * 40 * 52,  -- Convert hourly rate to annual if available